Offshore transmission owner

-Offshore Transmission Owners (OFTOs) operate and maintain electrical transmission assets in the United Kingdom electricity market.
-In some cases, they also design and build these assets.
-In other cases, Generators design and build the electrical transmission assets and then transfer them to OFTOs at construction completion.
+Offshore Transmission Owners (OFTOs) operate and maintain offshore electric power transmission infrastructure in Great Britain, delivering electrical power from offshore wind farms to the National Grid.
+OFTOs may design and build this transmission infrastructure, but in most cases wind farm developers construct the electrical transmission assets and then sell them to an OFTO once complete.

+Operation

-In the United Kingdom electricity market different interests are separated, with this practice beginning in the 1980s.
-The activities of generator, transmission operator, system operator, distribution operator and supplier are separately licensed by Ofgem.
+In the British electricity market, different functions of the electricity system are separated, with this practice beginning in the 1980s.
+The activities of generators, transmission operators, system operators, distribution operators and suppliers are separately licensed by Ofgem, with a single business unable to perform multiple functions due to UK Competition Law.

-The groundwork was laid by the Energy Act 2004, with the first offshore transmission license being awarded in 2011.
-As at 2021 all the OFTO assets in the UK have been built by the wind farm developer, who then is required to sell the transmission assets to a separately licensed Offshore Transmission Owner or OFTO.
-Developers are required to divest these assets because their generation license forbids them from also owning transmission assets.
-The divestment must take place before the Generator Commissioning Clause date, the date on which its exemption from this requirement lapses.
+The groundwork for the offshore transmission regime was laid by the Energy Act 2004, with the first offshore transmission license being awarded in 2011.
+As of 2021, all the offshore transmission infrastructure in Great Britain has been built by wind farm developers, who are then required to sell their transmission assets to a separately licensed Offshore Transmission Owner.
+The divestment must take place before the Generator Commissioning Clause date, on which the exemption from this requirement lapses.

 Divestment is managed via a regulated tender process administered by the energy regulator Ofgem.
 Qualifying bidders are required to conduct due diligence before submitting a bid to purchase the assets for transfer value determined by Ofgem and receive their bid Tender Revenue Stream (TRS) for a fixed license period.
 Ofgem then appoints a Preferred Bidder who negotiates the purchase terms with the Developer, after which Ofgem awards a transmission license and the transfer takes place.